wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 in the face of certain tasks, we want to use a common language to discuss such (in)efficiencies.
 Normally, we are interested in how much memory or processing time is needed to complete the task depending on the size of the input.
-We often let _n_ be a stand in for the input size.
+We often let _n_ represent the input size.

 So, an algorithm that is O(1), is said to be "Big O of 1" or "constant", and does not vary depending on the size of the input.
 This